-I am a Machine Learning Researcher and final year PhD student at the ILCC in Edinburgh, supervised by Adam Lopez and Antonio Vergari.
+I am a Postdoctoral Machine Learning Researcher at the University of Edinburgh, co-supervised by Antonio Vergari and Edoardo Ponti.
 My research focusses on making AI more reliable, interpretable and efficient by understanding and exploiting geometric constraints that arise in neural network models.

 More specifically, I study the output layer of deep neural networks that have a large number of outputs, e.g. Large Language Models (LLMs).
 Any such output layer that has more outputs than inputs unavoidably has outputs that are impossible to predict.
 I call such outputs unargmaxable.
 My research identifies unargmaxable outputs in LLMs and Clinical NLP models and proposes replacement layers which guarantee that outputs of interest can be predicted.

 More generally, I have a soft spot for language and structure and I enjoy creating interactive visualisations of geometric representations I am learning about; here are some examples.
-Alongside my PhD, I have also been a part-time Research Assistant on Information Extraction from news articles and clinical text under the supervision of Beatrice Alex.Selected publications
+I completed my PhD in 2024, supervised by Adam Lopez and Antonio Vergari.
+During my PhD, I was also a part-time Research Assistant on Information Extraction from news articles and clinical text under the supervision of Beatrice Alex.Selected publications

 Taming the Sigmoid Bottleneck: Provably Argmaxable Sparse Multi-Label Classification.
 Andreas Grivas, Antonio Vergari and Adam Lopez.
 Accepted at AAAI 2024.